gregcsw/home-assistant.io/source/_components/sensor.glances.markdown

 Check if you are able to access the API located at `http://IP_ADRRESS:61208/api/2`.
 Don't use `-s` as this will start the XMLRPC server on port 61209.
 Home Assistant only supports the REST API of GLANCES.

-The details about your memory usage is provided as a JSON response.
+The details about your memory usage are provided as a JSON response.
 If so, you are good to proceed.

 ```bash
 $ curl -X GET http://IP_ADDRESS:61208/api/2/mem/free